Brownie Mary Made ‘Magically Delicious Brownies’ For AIDs Patients in 1980s San Fran And She Inspired A Generation Of Unjust Law Breakers

 Brownie Mary was an advocate and a brownie maker.
 She was a healer and a criminal.
 She was Mary Jane Rathburn, a force of inspiration for cannabis advocacy.

 I want YOU to take a stand!
 For what, you ask?
 For whatever it is that you believe in.
 Now is not the time to be cautious.
-Whatever you’re truly passionate about, but afraid to be ridiculed for, own it.
+Whatever you’re truly passionate about, but afraid to be ridiculed for, and unquestionably own it.
 Take a chapter from the life of the indelible Brownie Mary.

-Mary Jane Rathburn was born in 1922 in Minnesota, her given name a small point of irony or perhaps a kiss from destiny.
-Mary Jane, an early rebel, went on to become the Mother Theresa of cannabis, the Betty Crocker of Pot, and a key cannabis activitist.
-It wasn’t the baking that made her exceptional, though, it was cannabis advocacy in the face of probable imprisonment; it was this nice, old lady delivering pot brownies to sick, suffering, and stigmatized AIDS patients in 1980s San Fransisco.
+Firstly, Mary Jane Rathburn was born in 1922 in Minnesota, her given name a small point of irony or perhaps a kiss from destiny.
+Mary Jane, an early rebel, went on to become the Mother Theresa of cannabis, the Betty Crocker of Pot, and a key cannabis activist.
+Consequently, it wasn’t the baking that made her exceptional, though, it was cannabis advocacy in the face of probable imprisonment; it was this nice, old lady delivering pot brownies to sick, suffering, and stigmatized AIDS patients in 1980s San Fransisco.
 She was against the grain and against unjust laws.
 There was so much ‘rise up’ in that woman, but more on that in a moment.

 Back to what we were talking about.
 Within the next 20 years, there’s going to be no hiding from the fact that you flubbed off your dreams.
 Think of this – we didn’t have iPhones until 2007.
 Now, just 12 years later, anyone can see everything we do on Instagram, Snapchat, or Facebook.
 Between this unstoppable rise of new technology and the creeping feeling that it has demolished any sense of private life, it seems that technology is only going to become more intimate (or intrusive).